-- Classroom organisation and management

-- In-class support by teacher/teacher assistant

-- Withdrawal for individual/small group work

-- \ Parental Involvement in daily learning tasks

-- Home/school learning tasks set

-- Behaviour modification programmes

-- Use of specialist equipment

-- Alternative teaching strategies ICT programs

-- \ Alternative methods of recording written work
+- Classroom organisation and management to suit the needs of the individual - ♦ In-class support by teacher/teacher assistant - ♦ Withdrawal for individual/small group work for children needing academic, social and emotional or Speech and language support . - ♦ Home/school learning tasks set - ♦ Social and emotional support programmes - Use of specialist equipment, including alternative recording methods and sensory resources.

-The resources allocated to pupils (see 7) who have non-statemented special educational needs and who are not in receipt of an Education Health care Plan will be deployed to implement these Individual Education Plans as outlined in the revised Code of Practice.
+The resources allocated to pupils (see 7) who are not in receipt of an Education Health Care Plan will be deployed to implement these Individual Education Plans as outlined in the revised Code of Practice.
 Parents will be informed and pupils will be involved in decisions taken at this stage.
 (See also 8, 11 and 12)

-The IEPs will be reviewed termly and a new IEP written by the class teacher with the support of the Senco.
-This IEP will be shared in a meeting between the child, parents, class teacher and Senco.
+The IEPs will be reviewed termly and a new IEP written by the class teacher with the support of the SENDCo, parents and children.
+This IEP will be written in a meeting between the child, parents, class teacher and SENDCo.

-If a pupil does not make progress despite the school taking the action outlined, advice will be sought from the appropriate support services referred to in Section 8, the IEP will be amended accordingly including details about outside agencies and additional support.
+If a pupil does not make progress despite the school taking the action outlined, advice will be sought from the appropriate support services referred to in Section 8, the IEP will be amended accordingly Including details about outside agencies and additional support.